John Baptiste Ford: Greenville, Indiana

 Ford began as an apprentice with his future father-in-law in the local saddle shop which led him into his first business venture.
 In 1831 at age 20, Ford married his school teacher Mary Bower (25 years old).
 The couple had two children both born in Greenville; Edward Ford (1843) and Emory Low Ford (1846).
 The couple operated a small dry goods store.
 Ford purchased The Station building which housed an old mill and saddle shop from its owner.
 He added a grocery and began making tin pie safes which he sold throughout the country.

 Pictured are Captain John B Ford and his wife Mary Bowers Ford, circa 1864.

 The Station building, the original building that housed the old mill, saddle shop and grocery, still stands today.
 Historically referred to as The Station (sometimes the Old Mill and Ford's Flour Mill), the Greenville Station is the oldest commercial building in Greenville.
 Construction on the original wooden structure began in 1810 and finished in 1812.
 In 1840, Ford helped to erect the present brick structure.
 The Station was a stop for the 104-mile stagecoach route that ran from Falls Cities to the Wabash River.

 Ford and his wife Mary had seven children.
 Their first child, Charles, died within nine months of birth.
 Their second child, John, died at 10 months.
 Their third child, Henry Ford, died when he was 15 years old.
 Their fourth child, a daughter, died aged 8.
 Their fifth child, Mary, only lived for five days.
 Their sixth child, Edward Ford (1843–1920), and seventh child, Emory Low Ford (1846–1900), went on to work in the family business.

-Ford's granddaughter, Eleanor "Sandy" Torrey West, died in 2021, aged 108.
+Ford's great-granddaughter, Eleanor "Sandy" Torrey West, died in 2021, aged 108.